Anne Robinson: Personal life

 Robinson married the journalist Charles Wilson in 1968.
-In 1970 the couple had a daughter, Emma Wilson, who became a British radio disc jockey and has also hosted Scaredy Camp, a game show in the United States on the Nickelodeon network.
+In 1970 the couple had a daughter, Emma Wilson, who became a radio disc jockey and has also hosted Scaredy Camp, a game show in the United States on the Nickelodeon network.
 In 1973, Robinson lost a custody battle for Emma, her only child, then aged two.
 Charles Wilson was granted sole custody, care and control of Emma, who subsequently lived with her father until she left home at 16 for boarding school.

 An admitted alcoholic, Robinson stopped drinking on 12 December 1978 after picking her daughter up from school and driving to a petrol station to buy a bottle of vodka, and then seeing her daughter cry as she drank it.
 Robinson joined Alcoholics Anonymous later that year.
 She was also previously a smoker, and quit in 1991.

 Robinson married journalist John Penrose in 1980.
 On 30 September 2007, the couple announced that they were planning to divorce, citing irreconcilable differences.
 In 2001, she published her autobiography, Memoirs of an Unfit Mother, in which she talks about her early life with her domineering mother, her marriage to newspaper editor Charles Wilson, and her subsequent battle with alcoholism that led to the breakdown of her marriage and a custody battle with Wilson for their daughter, which Robinson lost.

 In 2001, Robinson was diagnosed with skin cancer, and had surgery to treat it.

-In 2017, Robinson revealed that she had an abortion at the age of 23 when she was newly married.
-She described feeling the "most terrible black doom" that lasted for months.
+In 2017, Robinson revealed that she had an abortion in 1968.
+She described feeling "the most terrible black doom" that lasted for months.
 Robinson shared her experience on the BBC Two documentary Abortion on Trial.

 Robinson has two grandchildren.
 In December 2023, it was reported that she was in a relationship with Andrew Parker Bowles, the former husband of Queen Camilla.
 Robinson later confirmed this in an interview for Saga Magazine in May 2024, clarifying that the couple had been dating for more than a year.